menandmice/micetro_docs/guides/reference/health_bar_information.rst

 Component out of date
 """""""""""""""""""""

-This warning is shown when a Men&Mice component is out of date in the system.
+This warning is shown when a Micetro component is out of date in the system.
 This can be confirmed by going to :menuselection:`Tools --> Update Status`.
 It will show all components that are out of date in the system.
 From this window, they can also be updated.

 Component unreachable
 """""""""""""""""""""